Mjz86/String/README.md

 </br>*this=move(temp);
 </br>
 </br>
-</br>possible plan for easier mutable iterators would be( its good , but idk if its  intuitive):
+</br>possible plan for easier mutable iterators would be( its good , but idk if its  intuitive, i didnt do it , it seems too hacky ):
 ```
 struct iterator {
 size_t i;